phyletica/phyletica.github.io/teaching/s4b/editor/index.md

 {% include _toc.html %}

-In important part of coding is setting up a text editor in which you enjoy to work.
+An important part of coding is setting up a text editor you enjoy working in.
 There are many options of text editors, and each of them have many configuration options.
 While this might seem overwhelming, having many options ensures that you can